Teaching in a Tense Political Climate (Updated)

 - We can encourage students’ civic engagement: urging them to vote and to spread the word to others about the importance of voting.
 Resources include:

-The Center for Research on Learning and Teaching and the Edward Ginsberg Center at the University of Michigan have put together a guide for faculty members, Preparing to Teach About the 2020 Election and After.
+Structuring Classroom Discussions About Elections, the Center for Research on Learning and Teaching and the Edward Ginsberg Center at the University of Michigan.

-Debra Mashek, former executive director of the Heterodox Academy, wrote an essay for Inside Higher Ed on how colleges can avoid post-election student unrest.
+Avoid Post Election Student Unrest, by Debra Mashek, former executive director of the Heterodox Academy, for Inside Higher Ed.

 Written by Janet Rankin